Sorrer/COGS-Bot/README.md

 ## Updates

 COGS-Bot V2
-- Focuses more on ability to individual servers.
+- Focuses more on ability to use individual servers.
 - Better code structure.
 - Requires full new schema.